ocochard/netbenches/doc/README.md

 * [A bench-lab configuration file using one generator/receiver and one DUT](../AMD_G-T40E_2Cores_RTL8111E/bench-lab-2nodes.config)
 * [A configuration sets folder](../AMD_G-T40E_2Cores_RTL8111E/fastforwarding-pf-ipfw/configs)
 * [A pkt-gen configurations sets folder](../pktgen.configs/RFC2544/)

+## TO DO

+* Doing IPv4 and IPv6 in one shot without reboot?